Version select#

 Syncing configuration#

-Here are examples of synchronized configuration across 3 versions:
+Ensure these options are synchronized across versions:

 html_theme_options = {

-"version_select_url": "/{version}/",
+"version_select_url": "/$VERSION$/",

 "version_select_current": "latest",